microsoft/AzureTRE/docs/azure-tre-overview/shared-services/gitea.md

 ## Getting Started

-Connect to the Gitea admin console `https://yourtreuri/gitea/` with the `gitea_admin` user.
+Connect to the Gitea admin console `https://yourtreuri/gitea/` with the `giteaadmin` user.
 You can find the password in keyvault as `gitea password`.

 ## Network requirements